27 May 2010

 Film Noir

-Aside from some largely superficial new side-bar articles, Film Noir is now essentially a book of in-depth film reviews.
+Aside from some new side-bar articles, Film Noir is now essentially a book of in-depth film reviews.
 Many entries from the previous editions have been revised or completely rewritten, and around 100 new entries have been included (reviewed by Richard Schickel, amongst others).
-The films are divided into two sections: classic noir (traditionally defined as the period from The Maltese Falcon to Touch Of Evil) and neo-noir (revisionist Noir from post-classical Hollywood, such as Chinatown and Blade Runner).
+The films are divided into two sections: classic noir (traditionally defined as the period from The Maltese Falcon to Touch of Evil) and neo-noir (modern, revisionist noir such as Chinatown and Blade Runner).